 \subsection{Transfer learning strategy}

-In this study, we take the notion of \emph{transfer learning} as a strategy that can lead to performance improvements of vision models on image classification tasks~\cite{Zhai2019ALS}, in particular in EO domains~\cite{Risojevic2021}.
-In our problem setting, transfer learning allows downstream, task-specific, models to leverage learned representations from model architectures that have been pre-trained on much larger image datasets.
+In this study, we take the notion of \emph{transfer learning} as a strategy that can lead to performance improvements of vision models on image classification tasks~\citep{Zhai2019ALS}, in particular in EO domains~\citep{Risojevic2021}.
+In our problem setting, transfer learning allows downstream, task-specific models to leverage learned representations from model architectures pre-trained on much larger image datasets.
 This, in turn, often leads to (fine-tuned) models with much better generalization power using fewer training data (and training iterations), which is especially useful for tasks that stem from smaller datasets.
-Often, in the case of DL models for image classification, there are two strategies for performing transfer learning that is being used: (1) fine-tuning the model weights only for the last, classifier layer or (2) fine-tuning the model weights of all layers in the network.
-The former approach, retains the values of all but the last layer's weights of the model from the pre-training, keeping them 'frozen' during fine-tuning.
+In the case of DL models for image classification, two strategies are often used for performing transfer learning: (1) fine-tuning the model weights only for the last classifier layer or (2) fine-tuning the model weights of all layers in the network.
+The former approach retains the values of all but the last layer's weights of the model from the pre-training, keeping them 'frozen' during fine-tuning.
 The latter, on the other hand, allows the weights to change throughout the entire network during fine-tuning.
 In practice, this can lead to better generalization \citep{yosinski2014,kornblith2019} and higher accuracy.

 In our experiments, we implement the latter approach.
-Starting with a pre-train model, we fine-tune each network entirely for each specific dataset.
-Note that, the choice of the pre-training dataset, and its relation to the domain of the downstream task, may also influence the predictive performance of the fine-tuned model~\cite{Neumann2020}.
-However, since here we are interested in a more general evaluation that takes into account 22 different datasets, we take a standard approach, using pre-trained model architectures on the ImageNet-1K \cite{krizhevsky2012imagenet} dataset (version V1).
-More specifically, we use implementations from the PyTorch vision catalog~\cite{marcel2010torchvision} for most models, except ViT and MLPMixer for which we base the implementations on \citep{rw2019timm}.
+Starting with a pre-train model, we fine-tune each network entirely (the entire parameter set) for each specific dataset.
+Note that the choice of the pre-training dataset, and its relation to the domain of the downstream task, may also influence the predictive performance of the fine-tuned model~\citep{Neumann2020}.
+Since here we are interested in a more general evaluation that considers 22 different datasets, we evaluate a standard approach for transfer learning using pre-trained model architectures on the ImageNet-1K \citep{krizhevsky2012imagenet} dataset (version V1).
+More specifically, we use implementations from the PyTorch vision catalog~\citep{marcel2010torchvision} for most models, except ViT and MLPMixer, for which we base the implementations on \citep{rw2019timm}.